Real-Rails-Interns-Batch2/POC-46-Creator-distribution-funnel/creator-funnel/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+Why this matters
+Understanding your audience distribution funnel is crucial for translating algorithmic reach into actual business value.
+By analyzing how "Everyday Viewers" convert into highly-engaged "Builders" and ultimately "Allocators", creators can identify friction points in their ecosystem and optimize their content to maximize lifetime value

+Who controls the rails
+While platforms like YouTube, TikTok, and X control the top-of-funnel algorithmic distribution rails, you control the destination.
+Owning the lower-funnel infrastructure—such as newsletters, private communities, or direct monetization channels—is how you reclaim sovereignty from the platforms and build a resilient creator business.